Skip to main content

 BEHAVIORS

-The flathead catfish may be found statewide in Illinois except in the northeastern one‐fourth.
+The flathead catfish may be found statewide in Illinois.
 This fish lives in rivers and lakes in areas with submerged logs and other debris.
 The flathead catfish is a solitary species.
 Usually only one fish per drift pile is present.
 It spawns in summer.
 The nest is formed by one or both parents under or in an object on the bottom.
 About 100,000 eggs are deposited in a yellow mass.
 The adults fan the eggs with their fins during development to provide oxygen and remove silt.
 The male guards the young fish for about seven days after they hatch.
 This fish feeds at night, moving from deeper water into the shallows or riffles.
 It eats fishes and crayfish.

 Illinois Range